Physics-Augmented Data-EnablEd Predictive Control for Eco-driving of Mixed Traffic Considering Diverse Human Behaviors: PA-DeePC for eco-driving of mixed traffic

 \section{PA-DeePC for eco-driving of mixed traffic}

-This section introduces the standard non-parametric system representation that characterizes mixed traffic dynamics through input-output measurements.
-Subsequently, we present our proposed PA-DeePC method, specifically designed to tackle the challenges posed by diverse, uncertain human drivers.
-Finally, we expound upon the control objective and system constraints necessary to ensure efficient driving while maintaining safety and traffic efficiency.
+This section introduces the standard non-parametric system representation that characterizes mixed traffic dynamics.
+Subsequently, we combine PA-DeePC with Hankel matrices update, specifically designed to tackle the challenges posed by diverse, uncertain human drivers.
+Finally, we formulate the PA-DeePC with a novel eco-driving framework bypassing reference trajectories, and then outline its rationality and justification.